Excerpt from "Lay Theologies"

-Excerpt from "Lay Theologies""Lay Theologies" is an inversion of photography's standard road-trip narrative, focused on the impossibility of coming home again.
-The work began nearly two years ago with the birth of my son and a subsequent month-long road trip with he and my wife by my side.
-The series has subsequently been made across several more road trips, and visits to my hometown in New Jersey.
-The work explores the connection between identity and place, freedom and responsibility.
+"Lay Theologies" is an inversion of photography's standard road-trip narrative, focused on the fleeting meaning found in places, and the impossibility of coming home again.
+The work began in 2018 with the birth of my first son and a subsequent month-long road trip with he and my wife by my side.
+The work has continued across several more road trips, and visits to my hometown in New Jersey.
+Begun as notes to my son about the places that had meaning to me, the work explores the connection between identity and place, freedom and responsibility, meaning and familiarity.

-“Lay Theologies” presents the world as I have been made to see it: rich with the intersitial details that make it open to -- and potentially devoid of -- meaning.
+“Lay Theologies” presents the world as I have been made to see it: rich with the interstitial details that make it open to -- and potentially devoid of -- meaning.

 The work is made with a series of slowly-wearing-out Mamiya RZ67 medium format cameras on color negative film.